hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-24-Guide-IPFS.md

 draft: false
 date: 2020-03-24T04:02:37.816Z
 description: >-
-  IPFS presents itself as a radical innovation whose aim is to reshape the entire web as we know it into a system that is more secure, efficient and reliable.
+  IPFS presents itself as a radical innovation whose aim is to reshape the entire web as we know it into a system that is more secure, efficient, and reliable.
 category: Tutorial
 socialImage: ./media/intro/IPFS.png
 tags: